wang264/book-notes/effective_cpp/EffectiveCpp_Chapter2.md

 ## **Item 6: Explicitly disallow the use of compiler-generated functions you do not want.**
 If you do not want the compiler-generated copy constructor, and copy assignmetn operator.
-For example, you want to following code to not compile.
+For example, you want to following code to not compile because you believe every house is different, like your real estate agent said.
 ```cpp
 class HomeForSale{...};
 HomeForSale h1;